+This course is required for an honors degree in economics, unless an exemption or substitution is approved in advance by the Department.
+This course is typically taken during the graduation year.
 Two credits of this course are taken in the Fall Semester; four credits in the Spring Semester.
 In the Fall Semester the student selects the topic for his or her honors thesis, which normally deals with some current issue of public policy, and begins research on it and writing.
 In the Spring Semester the student completes the research and writing of the thesis and presents it to the class.

 Economics 413 or Economics 452

 Both of these courses are three credit courses and are offered in the Spring Semester.
 Honors option can be used for these non-honors economics courses (subject to instructor’s approval).
 These courses are optional and can be used by students who seek additional opportunities to obtain honors credits for economics courses.